How do you avoid crowds when hiking? This is the million-dollar question that’s getting harder and harder to answer these days!

 2. Visit Mid-Week and Avoid Holidays

 Weekends are always busier on the trails, no matter where you are.
-Since a majority of working Americans are in the office on weekdays, and kids are studying in school Monday through Friday, weekends are the only days that they can all escape into the outdoors.
+Since a majority of working Americans are in the office on weekdays, and kids are studying in school Monday through Friday, weekends are the only days that they can all escape outdoors.

 To avoid running into massive crowds, trek into the woods during the week.
 Hiking on a Tuesday will be a completely different experience than hiking on a Saturday, no matter where you go.

 Holidays, even if they land on a weekday, are always going to attract crowds, especially in National Parks.
 If you wait just one week after a holiday, you will find much more solitude.

 3. Arrive Before Sunrise and Stay Until After Sunset

 Most “everyday” tourists don’t like to get up super early and hit the trails.
 Because they’re usually on vacation and want to sleep in, the idea of setting an alarm and exerting physical energy before the sun rises doesn’t seem very attractive.
 Take this opportunity to set your alarm for 4 or 5 AM and get a head start!